-- (A) It is to be verified that all accessible cargo piping systems are electrically bonded to the hull. - (B) Arrangements for burning methane boil-off are to be visually examined as far as practicable.
+- (48) Instrumentation and safety systems - (A) The instrumentation of the cargo installations with regard to pressure, temperature and liquid level is to be verified in good working order by one or more of the following methods: - Visual external examination - Comparing of read outs from different indicators - Consideration of read outs with regard to the actual cargo and/or actual condition - Examination of maintenance records with reference to cargo plant instrumentation maintenance manual - Verification of calibration status of the measuring instruments - (B) The logbooks are to be examined for confirmation that the emergency shutdown system has been tested. - (49) Environmental control for cargo containment systems - (A) Inert gas/ dry air installations including the means for prevention of backflow of cargo vapour to gas-safe spaces are to be verified as being in satisfactory operating condition. - (B) For membrane containment systems normal operation of the nitrogen control system for insulation and interbarrier spaces shall be confirmed to the Surveyor by the Master. - (50) Miscellaneous - (A) Check that cargo tanks, process plant and piping systems specified in Pt 7, Ch1, 1104. are electrically bonded and connected to the hull of the ships by visual inspection.
+(2024) - (B) Arrangements for burning methane boil-off are to be visually examined as far as practicable.
 The instrumentation and safety systems are to be verified as being in good working order in accordance with (47) (A) above. - (C) The relevant instruction and information material such as cargo handling plans, filling limit information, cooling down procedures etc. are to be verified as being onboard. - (D) Mechanical ventilation fans in gas dangerous spaces are to be visually examined. - (51) Examining access to bow arrangement. - (52) Examining the towing arrangement for tankers of not less than 20,000 tonnes deadweight. - (53) Examining the emergency lighting in all cargo pump rooms of tanker constructed after 1 July 2002. - (54) Confirming that the corrosion prevention system fitted to dedicated ballast water tanks when appropriate is maintained.
-(SOLAS 74/00 Reg.II-1/3-2)
+(SOLAS 74/00 Reg.II-1/3-2) - (55) Examining the cargo tank pressure/vacuum valves and appropriate protective screens/devices to prevent the passage of flame.
+[See Guidance] (2024) - (56) Examining, as far as practicable, the cargo, bilge, ballast and stripping pumps for undue gland seal leakage, verification of proper operation of electrical and mechanical remote operating and shutdown devices and operation of cargo compressor-room bilge system, and checking that pump foundations are intact.
+(2024)